enriquepablo/terms/README.rst

 The second thing that happens is that, rather than defining verbs extending ``exists``, we use 2 new verbs, ``now`` and ``onwards``, both subtypes of ``exists``.
-These new verbs have special number objects:
+These new verbs have special ``number`` objects:
 ``now`` has an ``at_`` object, and ``onwards`` a ``since_`` and a ``till_`` objects.

-The third is that the system starts keeping 2 different fatsets, one for the present and one for the past.
+The third is that the system starts keeping 2 different factsets, one for the present and one for the past.
 All reasoning occurs in the present factset.
 When we add a fact made with these verbs, the system automatically adds